OfirSimhi1612/Music-App/README.md

 if you want to run the application with docker, just run ```docker-compose up``` in root folder.

-when the the container is ready just access it on http://localhost:3000
+when the the container is ready yo can access it on http://localhost:3000